RamiKrispin/awesome-ds-setting/README.md

 postgres 124 postgres    8u  IPv4 0xc250a5ea164aa3b3      0t0  TCP *:postgresql (LISTEN)
 ```

-Where the `i` argument enables to search by port number, in the example above by `5432`.
-As can see from the output, the port is used by other Posrgres server.
+The `i` argument enables the search by port number, as shown in the example above by `5432`.
+As can be seen from the output, the port is used by other Postgres servers.
 You can clear the port by using the `pkill` command:

 ``` zsh
 sudo pkill -u postgres